gkorpal/latex-vim-tutorial/README.md

 Here, I tell it to use the author-date style, to use Biber as its back-end, and to leave out any DOI's and ISBN's in the bibliography.
 Then, I point the package to my `.bib` file, which can be produced with a reference manager like [Zotero](https://www.zotero.org/).
-And lastly, I enable csquotes, which is recommended by BibLaTeX:
+And lastly, I enable csquotes, which is recommended by BibLaTeX.

 ### hyperref